nanotech-empa/aiida-openbis/README.md

 - Carlo Pignedoli

 ## Goal
-* `Notebooks` contains schemas and Pythron scripts needed to set up openBIS instance.
-* `setup_openbis_using_linkml.py` creates vocabularies, property types, and object types following the schema provided in the `materialMLinfo.yaml` file contained in the `Metadata_Schemas_LinkML` directory.
-It also creates the spaces, projects, and collections that will contain data inserted by users.
-To build such elements, it follows the configuration avaialble in the `collection_config.json`.
-* `materialMLinfo.yaml` is a YAML file following the [LinkML](https://linkml.io/) file format.
-It contains the schema required to mimic what is done in the material science labs working with molecules on surfaces and scanning probe microscopy.
-It also contains the ontology links necessary to make the data FAIR.
+* `home.ipynb` is the main page for the whole AiiDAlab-openBIS interface.
+* `import_export_simulations.ipynb` is the interface to import and export simulations from/to openBIS.
+* `openbis_chatbot.ipynb` is the interface to interact with the openBIS chatbot.
+* `sample_measurement.ipynb` is the interface to start measurement uploader watchdogs.
+* `sample_preparation.ipynb` is the interface to create samples, register preparations, and register template processes.
+* `upload_substances.ipynb` is the interface to upload the information about new substances into openBIS.
-* `import_crystals_to_openBIS.ipynb` uploads the information stored in the inventory of crystals into openBIS.
+* `create_analysis.ipynb` uploads the information about data analysis into openBIS.
-* `import_molecules_to_openBIS.ipynb` uploads the information stored in the inventory of molecules into openBIS.
+* `create_results.ipynb` uploads the information about results into openBIS.
-* `import_layered2dmaterials_to_openBIS.ipynb` uploads the information stored in the inventory of 2D-layer materials into openBIS.
+* `create_drafts.ipynb` uploads the information about publication drafts into openBIS.
-* `import_images_to_openbis.ipynb` uploads SXM and DAT files into openBIS imaging plugin.
+* `src` contains tools necessary to run the interfaces.
+* `schema` contains schema-related files based on [Pydantic](https://docs.pydantic.dev/latest/) classes.
+* `ai_agent` contains agentic AI tools.
+* `data` contains some examples of SPM measurements.
+* `deprecated` contains deprecated files that are to be removed.
+* `logs` contains log files.
+* `metadata` contains metadata files needed for the interfaces.
+* `nanonis_importer` contains NANONIS importer files.
+* `tests` contains some test notebooks.

 ## Achievement
-This repository contains all the files needed for setting up the openBIS instance.
+This repository contains all the files needed for setting up and interact with the openBIS instance.

 ## External links
 - https://www.ebi.ac.uk/ols4/